amaiorov/interactive-projects/README.md

 ## Wieden+Kennedy Interactive Wall

 ### Problem Statement
 The team wanted to know what consumers felt about our clients’ brands, in real time.

 ### Solution
 We created the concept of showing consumer sentiment for brands based on how they reacted on social media.
-Consumer reactions containing the reference of a brand were analyzed and was categorized into a “sentiment bucket”, for example:
+Consumer reactions containing the reference to a brand were analyzed and categorized into a “sentiment bucket”, for example:

 * happy
 * angry